 Worse, he thinks Emily’s extraordinary, all right — because she’s uniquely incapable of doing magic.

-When adventure overtakes her despite (or rather because of) her oddity, she has to start seeing fantasy like a cold-eyed realist, and fast.
+When adventure overtakes her anyway, she has to start seeing fantasy like a cold-eyed realist, and fast.
 Otherwise, her bookish expectations about good and evil will get her and a lot of other people killed.

 “It’s a fabulous read, full of a slow burn romance, spells, magic, battles and mystery.” — Amazon UK top reviewer Jeannie Zelos of Jeannie Zelos Book Reviews